-Writing reviews is a rush, at least it was during the days when they were published on edition (overnight).
-Going to a performance, filing a story by 11 or 11:30, then waking up to find it printed and on the doorstep—those days are largely in the past.
+Writing reviews can be a rush—at least it was during the days when they were published on edition (overnight).
+Going to a performance, filing a story by 11 or 11:30, then waking up to find it printed and on the doorstep—those days are gone.
 Late night copy desks are entirely dedicated to sports and news now, and online outlets have diluted the need for overnight coverage anyway.

 After writing many reviews of recorded music, reviewing performances seemed relatively straightforward.
-Things happen in performances.
-And the sense of whether a performer has successfully communicated to an audience or not, along with the notion that an artist really has something unique to say—these things are hard to miss.
-Whether that success or failure on the artist's part shows up coherently in a review—that's the critic's business.
+Things happen in performance.
+And the sense of whether a performer has successfully communicated to an audience or not, along with the notion that the artist really has something to say—these aspects are hard to miss.

-Writing features (or advancers) is a different kind of pleasure.
-Interviewing can be tricky business, depending on the writer's preparation, and on the subject's willingness, personality and schedule.
-Given only five or six hundred words, most of the time, material for an interesting story can be acquired in just a few minutes conversation.
-It never works that way, thank goodness.
+Writing features brings a different kind of pleasure.
+Interviewing can be tricky business, depending on the writer’s preparation, and on the subject’s willingness, personality and schedule.
+Given only five or six hundred words, material for an interesting story can be acquired in just a few minutes conversation.
+It rarely works that way, thank goodness.

 Spending forty-five minutes talking about music with Garrick Ohlsson, Yo-Yo Ma or Andrew Norman can be a lifetime thrill.
-Thousands of these conversations have greatly improved my understanding of the lifestyle and dedication required to become a successful performing artist.
+Thousands of these conversations have greatly improved my understanding of the lifestyle and dedication required of a successful performing artist.

-Sometimes brief interviews under trying circumstances can lead to unexpectedly good stories.
-A much delayed interview with Midori, finally conducted while she was racing through some airport to make a connection, lasted only five minutes or so.
-But hearing her open up not only about what it took to fulfill dreams of playing in major concert halls, but what it took to deal with the challenges of being offstage with too much time and too many temptations available—that was revealing, and shocking as well.
+But occasionally, brief interviews under trying circumstances can lead unexpectedly to good stories.
+A much delayed conversation with Midori, finally conducted while she was racing through some airport to make a connection, lasted only five minutes or so.
+But hearing her open up not only about what it took to fulfill her dreams of playing in major concert halls, but what it took to deal with the challenges of being offstage, with too much time and too many available temptations—that was revealing, and surprisingly honest.

 It’s not always a joy.
 Some artists, too familiar with the sound of ovations, have decided they are greater than the process, and conversations with these performers have been a chore.
 Mark Morris, Jeremy Denk and others may simply have difficult personalities, been tired from travel, or (perhaps rightly) thought interviews beneath their station—it happens.